 Video calling devices.

-If you have a smartphone, you already have access to a device that can help you make face-to-face phone calls with your friends and family. iPhone users do this via FaceTime.
+If you have a smartphone, you already have access to a device that can help you make face-to-face phone calls with your friends and family.
+Some people also use this technology to talk with strangers, though it may be worth explaining how such interactions should work to help prevent mishaps (though you can teach them how to get unbanned from Omegle if something does go awry). iPhone users do this via FaceTime.
 Those with an Android often have the option directly from the telephone function.
 BBC explains that you can also use your desktop computer using Zoom, Skype, or similar services that provide video calling.

 In addition to the above, there are many pieces of smart technology that will allow you to live a healthier, happier, and more connected life.
 A smart refrigerator, for example, can be used in a couple of different ways.
 For one, you can access your refrigerator from the grocery store so that you can see what you have and what you need.
 And, if you have a friend or family member ordering groceries for you, they can quickly take a glance to find out the same information.
 Likewise, smart appliances can take the guesswork out of laundry and things like motion-sensor lighting outside can keep you safe when you’re enjoying time outdoors in the evenings.